 Higashiyama Zoo and Botanical Gardens

-Founded in 1937 the Higashiyama Zoo and Botanical Gardens is a wonderful place to spend the day as well as see plum blossoms.
-The Higashiyama Zoo is one of the best in Japan, while the Botanical Gardens contain over 7,000 types of plants.
-The Botanical Gardens contain two plum groves which between them have over 20 different varieties of plum trees and over 200 individual trees.
+Founded in 1937, the Higashiyama Zoo and Botanical Gardens is a wonderful place to spend the day as well as see plum blossoms.
+The Higashiyama Zoo is one of the best in Japan, while the adjacent Botanical Gardens boasts an impressive collection of over 7,000 types of plants.
+Within the Botanical Gardens two plum groves feature more than 20 different varieties of plum trees, totaling over 200 individual trees.

-The Botanical Gardens also contain Japan’s oldest glasshouse which is registered as an Important Cultural Property.
-Additionally, an original Gassho-zukuri, a wooden house built with a steep thatched roof that looks like two hands clasped together, has been relocated from the World Heritage-listed Shirakawa-go Village in neighboring Gifu Prefecture.
+The Botanical Gardens also house Japan’s oldest glasshouse, registered as an Important Cultural Property.
+Additionally, an original Gassho-zukuri -a wooden house built with a steep thatched roof that looks like two hands clasped together- has been relocated from the World Heritage-listed Shirakawa-go Village in neighboring Gifu Prefecture.

 Higashiyama Zoo and Botanical Gardens (東山動植物園)